Aliases for UPP1 Gene

 UPP1 (Uridine Phosphorylase 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and Pyrimidine metabolism (REACTOME).
+Among its related pathways are Purine metabolism and pyrimidine deoxyribonucleosides degradation.
 GO annotations related to this gene include transferase activity, transferring pentosyl groups and uridine phosphorylase activity.
 An important paralog of this gene is UPP2.

 UniProtKB/Swiss-Prot for UPP1 Gene